-Department chair; assistant professor of English and creative writing
+Department chair; associate professor of English and creative writing

 Study abroad in London, England and Germany